Published Date: 05/12/20

 - Nothing is wrong with you

-- You have nothing for you to be unhappy about
+- You have nothing to be unhappy about.

 Reasoning: Providing certain reasons

-- You don’t need to cry.
-Can't you see that the other kid didn't mean any harm?
+- There’s no need to cry.
+Can’t you see that the other kid didn’t mean to hurt you?

 The Positive Spin: Showing needless optimism.

 Expectation: Showing your child that you expected differently.

 - It’s not a big deal.

 Put Down: Degrading children is probably the most dangerous of the empathy blockers.
 They completely destroy a child’s confidence and self-worth in the long run.

 - You’re being silly.